rust-lang/rfcs/text/0000-partial_types.md

 What to do if we wish to create a reference to `ref_x23`.
 Do we need to write explicitly an access or exists implicit way?

-No, we could use `%max`(or `%id`) - qualified safe filter with maximum profit-fields, but technically is an `id` filter to variable access:
+No, we could use `%max`(or `%id`) - qualified safe filter with maximum permit-fields, but technically is an `id` filter to variable access:

 | var access   | `%max`    |
 |--------------|-----------|